Gerald Jay Sanders

 skyTran is fortunate to have Robert Baertsch providing his extensive software expertise to the company.
 Robert has a BA in Electrical Engineering from SUNY, Stony Brook and a PhD in Computational Biology from the Center for Bio-Molecular Science and Engineering at UC, Santa Cruz.
 At Brookhaven National Labs, Robert worked for the Instrumentation Division where he built detectors for high-energy physics experiments.
 Robert also was employed at the United Nations where he led a worldwide team of software developers.
 He also wrote the software for the computer cluster used to analyze mammalian genomes looking for patterns of evolution in the Human Genome Project.
 Robert has published over 20 peer-reviewed publications (including “Science, Nature, PLoS and PNAS”).
 He is responsible for skyTran’s linear synchronous motor control software.

 J. Lee Wamble

-skyTran VP Maglev and Director
+skyTran VP Maglev, Propulsion and Energy Systems

 J. Lee Wamble has a combination of skills that suit his position with skyTran perfectly.
 His BS in Electrical Engineering from the University of Washington was centered on analog circuit design, electromagnetics and network analysis.
 In addition to a career manufacturing professional sound reinforcement equipment, Lee is also an expert in linear motor principles as applied to electro-acoustic transducers.
 He has manufactured precision automated machinery for the aerospace industry and was instrumental in producing proprietary designs for essential hardware in the areas of magnetic levitation, linear propulsion and switching.
 Among his many notable achievements was managing technical work on a four-year U.S. government research grant as a Senior Electromagnetics Engineer focusing on levitation, linear propulsion, and switch design.